 Exit participation rights of management equity holders are designed to prevent a private equity sponsor from exiting its investment without providing liquidity to management and other minority investors.
-The rights typically are provided as so-called 'tag-along' rights, which permit minority holders to sell their equity on a pro rata basis (described in more detail in 10.3 Tag Rights, below).
-Additionally, registration rights agreements often provide minority investors the right to participate in registration of public securities for resale, although these agreements have become less relevant in recent years as public offerings of securities in private equity sponsored companies is less common.
+The rights commonly are provided as so-called "tag-along" rights, which permit minority holders to sell their equity on a pro rata basis (described in more detail in 10.3 Tag Rights).
+Additionally, registration rights agreements often provide minority investors the right to participate in registration of public securities for resale, although these agreements have become less relevant in recent years as public offerings of securities in private equity-sponsored companies are less common.

-Restrictions on Sponsor-affiliate Transactions
+Restrictions on Sponsor-Affiliate Transactions